galkahana/hummus-services-redux/README.md

 There are also additional variables required for specific functionality.

-- For signup, you'll want the following
-    - Signup functionality requires google recaptcha setup. use `RECAPTCHA_KEY` and `RECAPTCHA_SECRET` to provide the recaptcha credentials
+For login and signup you'll need to provide google recaptcha credentials.
+Use `RECAPTCHA_KEY` and `RECAPTCHA_SECRET`.
+Note that this will render direct api calls to the relevant apis of login and signup disfunctional and only UI operation will be available (cause you need to do the captcha).
+If you want to avoid captcha, especially while developing, then adding an env var named `NO_RECAPTCHA` with the value of `true` should disable it and neither the client will show it, or the backend require it.

-    - Also for signup there's some email setup:
+For signup there's some email setup, so the server greets newcommers and lets the admin know someone joined:
     - `SENDGRID_API_KEY` - is the sendgrid api key to allow sending keys
     - `ADMIN_EMAIL` and `JOIN_EMAIL` are from emails used by the service to send email to the service join email, and the service join email to the signed up user, telling that a user joined, and welcoming them, respectively.
 In the email to the user `SUPPORT_EMAIL` is used for letting the user know who to send email to for questions. `SERVICE_URL` is used as the root url of the service for providing urls in the email, to let user know where to got to to sign in to the site, and to read the online documentation.

 ## Running dev service